 As the main treatments of our first experiment, we considered two versions of principal's mediator selection game depending on the information structure at the time of selection.
 In the uninformed mediator selection game, an uninformed principal chose a mediator and then each player learned their private type; in the informed mediator selection game, after the players were informed of their types, the informed principal made a choice.
 After this first stage of mediator selection in both versions, the other player (subordinate) was invited to report his belief about the principal's type based on the mediator choice.
-Finally, each player reported its type to be used of disagreement as a mediation (or arbitration) failure which leads to the players fighting a war.
+Finally, each player

+4Hörner, Morelli and Squintani (2015) describe the mediator's recommendation (or prescription) of disagreement as a mediation (or arbitration) failure which leads to the players fighting a war.
 Casella, Friedman and Perez Archila (2024) describe it as the mediator's refusal to mediate (or walking out).
 From the perspective of the bargaining problem, the recommendation of disagreement should be taken as one possible recommendation of a negotiation outcome.
 In our setting, only one agreement recommendation (of an equal split) is possible, so the mediator with enforcement power and the one without coincide.
 The relevant discussions are given in more detail in Appendix B.1.

 5The theory of efficient mechanisms (Holmström and Myerson, 1983) identifies either one as a plausible selection by an informed principal.
-We require interim incentive efficiency on the set of available mediators.